AquariusPower/CommandsConsoleGUI/doc/readme.txt

 	___Commands___
-	= Several commands available already, see command /help = Comment detection, line starting with such token will be ignored
+	= Several commands available already, see command /help = Comment detection, line starting with such token will be ignored = Omit the "command being run" info entry by ending a line with '#', good at init file, mainly for /echo commands.
 	___Editing___
 	= Multi-line copy: Ctrl+b mark CopyFrom "begin", Ctrl+c does CopyTo "end".
 	= Single line wrap detection when copying.